 Located in the quarter of Garitsa, this church was constructed in the 10th century and has a cross-in-square style.
 It is dedicated to Jason and Sosipater, the first Corfiot men who became Christians.

-The church of the Holy Trinity in Corfu was established in 1864 to serve the needs of the vast British populace on the island that time.
+The church of the Holy Trinity in Corfu was established in 1864 to serve the needs of the vast British populace on the island at that time.
 During the Second World War, it was damaged by German bombs and reopened in 1971.
 Today this Anglican church works normally and has a very active role in the local community.
 It frequently organizes craft groups, bible studies, meetings of the pilgrimages and public conversations.

 Located in the suburb of Mandouki, the monastery was first built in 1743 and renovated after its destruction, in 1799, during the Franco Russian-Turk War.
 In this monastery, there is the grave of Ioannis Kapodistrias, the first governor of the independent Greek State.